 As a sensible precaution against luggage tampering, including theft, lock your luggage.
 Information on luggage safety is available from Australia's Civil Aviation Safety Authority.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
-It should always be kept in a safe, dry place.
+It should always be kept in a safe and dry place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.
 Your lost or stolen passport will be cancelled.
 If you find your passport again, you will still need to apply for a replacement passport before further travel.

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.